khandy21yo/btran/README.md

 	  MAP's are usually used for RMS I/O, which doesn't exist in any standard way in C++.
 The code needs to be cleaned up after processing, So it is being converted into a simple 'class' for now.
+ File Names
+	In BASIC, file names were case insensitive.
+Under most modern systems, theyy are case sensitive, and often transfered in lower case.
+P:Old programers picked whatever case they wanted, and were not always sconsistant.
+This may require fixing the case used in the source code.

 Several packages are required to use this code.
 The debian command to install thse ackages include